-- i.
-The manner in which a concern or complaint should be raised is outlined in Section I 'Stages of the Procedure.' - ii.
-Complainants should not approach individual Governors to raise concerns or complaints.
-They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage Three of the procedure.

-- iii.
-Concerns that involve or are about the Executive Principal should be communicated directly with the Executive Principal in line with Stage One of the procedure, as they would be with any other member of staff in the hope that they can be dealt with directly.
-However, if the formal stages are needed and a complaint involves or is about the Executive Principal, this will move straight to Stage Three and the complaint should be communicated directly with the Chair of Governors, via the School Office.
+- i.The manner in which a concern or complaint should be raised is outlined in Section I 'Stages of the Procedure.' - ii.
+Complainants should not approach individual Governors or Trustees to raise concerns or complaints. - iii.Concerns that involve or are about the Headteacher should be communicated directly to them, in line with Stage One of the procedure, as they would be with any other member of staff in the hope that they can be dealt with directly.
+However, if the formal stages are needed and a complaint involves or is about the Headteacher or Headtecher, this will move straight to Stage Three and the complaint should be communicated directly with the Chair of Governors, via the academy Office.
 Please mark this as Private and Confidential.
-As outlined in Section B, if the Chair of Governors feels that this is actually a concern that has not been given the chance to be addressed directly by the Executive Principal, they will refer it back as a Stage One concern and explain their rationale behind this decision. - iv.
-Complaints about the Chair of Governors, any individual Governor or the whole Governing body should be addressed to the Clerk to the Governing Body via the School Office.
-Please mark this as Private and Confidential. - v.
-For ease of use, a template complaint form is included at the end of this procedure.
-If you require help in completing the form, please contact the School Office.
-You can also ask third party organisations like the Citizens Advice to help you. - vi.
-In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
+As outlined in Section B, if the Chair of Governors feels that this is actually a concern that has not been given the chance to be addressed directly by the Headteacher, they will refer it back as a Stage One concern and explain their rationale behind this decision. - iv.Complaints about the Chair of Governors will escalate to Stage four and any other Governors to Stage three, and sent to the Clerk to the Governing Body via the academy Office.
+Please mark this as Private and Confidential. - v.For ease of use, a template complaint form is included at the end of this procedure.
+If a person requires help in completing the form, please contact the academy Office.
+A third party organisation like the Citizens Advice to help to. - vi.In accordance with equality law, SLT will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
 For instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.

-D. Anonymous complaints
+C. Anonymous complaints

-i.
-We will not normally investigate anonymous complaints.
-However, the Executive Principal or Chair of Governors, if appropriate, will determine whether the complaint warrants an investigation.
+i.SLT will not normally investigate anonymous complaints.
+However, the Headteacher or Chair of Governors, if appropriate, will determine whether the complaint warrants an investigation.

-E. Time scales
+D. Time scales

-You must raise the complaint within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
-We will consider complaints made outside of this time frame if exceptional circumstances apply.
+i.Complaints must be made within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
+SLT will consider complaints made outside of this time frame if exceptional circumstances apply.

-F. Complaints received outside of term time
+E. Complaints received outside of term time

-i.
-We will consider complaints made outside of term time to have been received on the first school day after the holiday period.
+i.SLT will consider complaints made outside of term time to have been received on the first academy day after the holiday period.

-G. Scope of this Complaints Procedure
+F. Scope of this Complaints Procedure

 - i.
-This procedure covers all complaints about any provision of community facilities or services by CFS other than complaints that are dealt with under other statutory procedures, including those listed on the following page. - ii.
-If other bodies are investigating aspects of the complaint, for example the police, local authority (LA) safeguarding teams or Tribunals, this may impact on our ability to adhere to the timescales within this procedure or result in the procedure being suspended until those public bodies have completed their investigations.
-If a complainant commences legal action against CFS in relation to their complaint, we will consider whether to suspend the complaints procedure in relation to their complaint until those legal proceedings have concluded.
+This procedure covers all complaints about any provision of community facilities or services by SLT other than complaints that are dealt with under other statutory procedures, including those listed on the following page. - ii.If other bodies are investigating aspects of the complaint, for example the police, local authority (LA) safeguarding teams or Tribunals, this may impact on our ability to adhere to the timescales within this procedure or result in the procedure being suspended until those public bodies have completed their investigations.
+If a complainant commences legal action against SLT, or one of its academies, in relation to their complaint, SLT will consider whether to suspend the complaints procedure in relation to their complaint until those legal proceedings have concluded.